Skip to content

 Renovated Kitchen

 No matter who you’re looking to attract to your unit, having a nice new kitchen will bring lots of potential tenants.
-Sleek renovated kitchens always bring interest to an apartment, especially now with more people cooking at home due to COVID- 19.
+Sleek renovated kitchens always bring interest to an apartment.
 Even if you can’t renovate an entire apartment, the kitchen is a great place to start.
 Most of the leading apartment pictures on real estate websites start with either the kitchen or the living room.
 It’s one of the biggest click draws you see when people scroll through apartment galleries.
 Spend a little bit extra on your kitchen design.
 Avoid the cheaper white appliances and put in the stainless steel fit and finish to make it pop.
+Spend the extra several hundred dollars and have that refrigerator with the ice maker and water line in the unit.
+When in doubt spend a little bit more and it will work in your favor.
 Overtime you will find it was well worth the money.
 You will find it attracts tenants a lot quicker and they stay longer.

 Bathroom upgraded